zng-ui/zng/crates/cargo-zng/README.md

   ${VAR}          — Replaces with the env var value, or fails if it is not set.
   ${VAR:case}     — Replaces with the env var value, case converted.
-  ${VAR?else}     — If VAR is not set or is set empty uses 'else' instead.
+  ${VAR:?else}    — If VAR is not set or is set empty uses 'else' instead.

   ${<file.txt}    — Replaces with the 'file.txt' content.
                     Paths are relative to the workspace root.
   ${<file:case}   — Replaces with the 'file.txt' content, case converted.
-  ${<file?else}   — If file cannot be read or is empty uses 'else' instead.
+  ${<file:?else}  — If file cannot be read or is empty uses 'else' instead.

   ${!cmd -h}      — Replaces with the stdout of the bash script line.
                     The script runs the same bash used by '.zr-sh'.